dg-demers/busyppp/README.md

 But these "per-option" single quotes are not required for a download list argument, which is itself entirely enclosed in single quote marks (').

-Also, any line of the download list file, or any item in the download list argument after the first one (remember the first item in a download list argument must start with http://..., https://..., ftp://..., or ftps://...) that is blank or starts with a hash mark (#) is not given to wget for downloading by busyppp.
+Also, any item in the download list argument after the first one (remember the first item in a download list argument must start with http://..., https://..., ftp://..., or ftps://...), or any line whatsoever of the download list file, that is blank or starts with a hash mark (#) is not given to wget for downloading.

 And in both cases the URL plus wget option items may include an optional terminal comment enclosed in square brackets that is ignored by wget.
 Like this:
   --limit-rate=1k http://people.au/apackage.deb  [optional comment]